Witzko/GameOfLife/Readme.md

 ### 3.2 Parallel

-The benchmarking of the normal parallel application was divided into two subcategories, one using the strong scaling and the other using the weak scaling.
+The benchmarking of the P2P parallel application was divided into two subcategories, one using the strong scaling and the other using the weak scaling.

 #### 3.2.1 Strong scaling